bat-literature/bat-literature.github.io/README.md

 }
 ```

-Now, deposit the records into the desired Zenodo community after tracking their version:
+Now, after generating the metadata, in (b), we deposit the records into the desired Zenodo community after tracking their version:

 ```bash
 cat zenodo.json\